Ultra-faint dwarfs in a Milky Way context: Introducing the Mint Condition DC Justice League Simulations: Introduction

 In recent years, many simulations have focused on the dwarf galaxy regime to test our understanding of galaxy formation.
 Not only are dwarf galaxies the closest galaxies to the Milky Way, but their smaller potential wells make them more sensitive tests of our physical models.

 Most dwarf galaxy simulations have focused on galaxies with M$_\mathrm{star}\gtrsim10^{5-6}$~M$_\sun$, in the mass range of the Milky Way's ``classical dwarf'' satellite galaxies.
 With these simulations, we have greatly improved our understanding of galaxy formation, thanks to advances in resolution, the detailed modeling of relevant physical processes, and a consideration of observational biases.
 For example, simulations in a $\Lambda$CDM universe can now explain the number, distribution, and central densities of classical Milky Way satellites \citep[e.g.,][]{Zolotov2012, Brooks2013, Brooks2014, Wetzel2016, Sawala2016, Tomozeiu2016, Santos-Santos2018, Garrison-Kimmel2019}.
 Various simulations explain both the diversity of dwarf galaxy star formation histories in the Local Group as well as average mass-dependent trends \cite[e.g.,][]{Benitez-Llambay2015, Wetzel2016, Wright2019, Buck2019, Digby2019, Garrison-Kimmel2019b}.
 Additionally, many simulations reproduce a variety of other scaling relations in this mass range, such as the stellar mass-halo mass, Tully-Fisher, and mass-metallicity relations \cite[e.g.,][]{Munshi2013, Vogelsberger2013, Shen2014, Christensen2016, Christensen2018, Brook2016, Brooks2017, El-Badry2018, Santos-Santos2018}.
-While many open questions remain, our ability to model galaxies in the classical dwarf regime has dramatically improved in the last decade, and we have successfully explained myriad properties of observed galaxies.
+While work is ongoing and many questions remain unsettled, such as the radial \citep[e.g.,][]{Samuel2020} or planar \citep[e.g.,][]{Ahmed2017} distributions of classical dwarf satellites, our ability to model galaxies in the classical dwarf regime has dramatically improved in the last decade, and we have successfully explained a variety of properties of observed galaxies.

 The advent of digital sky surveys has led to the rapid discovery of dozens of new dwarf galaxies around the Milky Way \citep[see][for a recent review]{Simon2019}, largely in the regime of the ultra-faint dwarfs (UFDs; $M_V$ fainter than $-8$\footnote{We use $M_V=-8$ as our boundary, but note that \citet{Simon2019} has argued for $M_V=-7.7$.}, and M$_\mathrm{star}\lesssim10^5$~M$_\sun$).
 In this sub-classical regime, however, our understanding is incomplete, and more work must be done to replicate the successes seen in simulating higher mass dwarfs.